ArtHacker123/GpuImgProc/README.md

-# Some image processing algorithms using OpenGL and OpenCL
+# image processing using OpenGL and OpenCL